 The shares held by the Company represent equity holdings in unquoted UK companies.
-The Investment Manager's Report above provides details in respect of the Company's shareholding in each investment and the investments disposed of during the period.
+The Investment Manager's Report provides details in respect of the Company's shareholding in each investment and investments disposed of during the year.

 6. Investments (continued)